The Professor (1986 film): Plot

 The politicians do not respect the agreement and the Professor is put in the high-security prison of Asinara, by special decree of Italian president Sandro Pertini.
 This furthers the disintegration of the Professor's organization as his trusted men begin cooperating with the police.
 His sister Rosaria tries to counteract the damage, but to no avail.
-In the end, They kill Ciro, a trusted man who had sold out to politicians, by blowing him up in his car and burying his girlfriend inside a cement pylon.
-After this 2 killings, he drove insane thinking someday will be released by his men.
+In the end, They kill Ciro, a trusted man who had sold out to politicians, by blowing him up in his car and dissolving his woman in acid.
+After these two killings, he is driven insane, thinking that someday his men will release him.